Research Track

 The Department has a long-standing Research Track training for psychiatry residents, which was the first psychiatry residency training program to be funded by an NIMH R25.
 The current program connects with an optional post-residency, intensive research fellowship for 2 years, funded by either an NIAAA T32 (for residents interested in addiction research) or a (pending) NIMH T32 (for residents interested in psychopathology)

-Residents apply to the program in their first or second year of residency, after identifying a mentoring team and research project, and they initiate their research project during 12 months of elective time, which can be taken as 6 months in PGY-III year and 6 months in the PGY-IV year, or all in the PGY-IV year, or some other combination that best suits the needs of the fellow.
-The post-residency, an optional fellowship phase, introduces various training modules, and clinical activity (as a faculty lecturer) linked to the fellow’s research project, usually around 10-20%.
+Residents apply to the program in their first or second year of residency, after identifying a mentoring team and research project.
+Upon approval of the project, residents begin dedicated research time in the PGY-II or PGY-III year, and they can devote up to 15 months of time during their four years of training on the research project.
+For example, they could allocate 3 months in the PGY-III year and 12 months in the PGY-IV year, or some other combination that best suits the needs of the resident.
+Research time may be taken as full-time blocks, or dedicated days of the week, depending upon what works best for the resident.
+Post-residency, an optional fellowship phase, introduces various training modules, and clinical activity (as a faculty lecturer) linked to the fellow’s research project, usually around 10-20%.
 The fellowship training is designed to lead to K-award applications.
 Through the Research Track training, the resident will be launched on a career path into academic psychiatry.

 The Department has a distinguished history in training psychiatric researchers.
 Since initiation of the Research Track training in the late 1980s, the program has enrolled a total of 34 trainees (44% women, 12% Black/Hispanic), and 28 completed (46% women, 14% Black/Hispanic).
 Of the completers, 89% currently occupy academic positions, and 61% have academic ranks of full or associate professor, including 9 department chairs or associate/vice-chairs.